NGC 3521 as the Milky Way near twin: spectral energy distribution from UV to radio decameter ranges

 { $^{1}$Main Astronomical Observatory of the NAS of Ukraine, 27, Akademik Zabolotnyi St., Kyiv 03143, Ukraine\\ $^{2}$ Institute of Radio Astronomy of the National Academy of Sciences of Ukraine, 4, Mystetstv St., Kharkiv, 61002, Ukraine\\ $^{3}$ International Center for Astronomical, Medical, and Ecological Research, National Academy of Sciences of Ukraine, 27, Akademik Zabolotnyi St., Kyiv 03123, Ukraine\\ $^{4}$Institute of Astronomy, V.N.
 Karazin Kharkiv National University, 35, Sumska St., Kharkiv, 61022, Ukraine \\ $^{5}$Instituto de Astrofísica de Canarias (IAC), Tenerife, Spain } \titlerunning{NGC 3521: SED from UV to Radio decameter ramges} \authorrunning{Kompaniiets O.V., Vavilova I.B., Vasylkivskyi Y.V. et al.}

-\abstract { Context. {Milky Way galaxies analogs (MWAs) are selected using structural, kinematic, and global physical parameters, but constructing a reliable spectral energy distribution (SED) reference of MWAs remains challenging due to heterogeneous photometry and the lack of constraints across the overall spectral range.
-NGC~3521 is one of the closest known near-twins of the Milky Way and an excellent candidate for extending SED-based similarity criteria.}
+\abstract { Context. {Milky Way analogs (MWAs) are defined on the basis of structural, kinematic, and global physical parameters.
+Our advanced approach to MWAs search also includes such principal features of the Milky Way (MW) as its isolated position in the local cosmic web, the absence or weak nuclear activity, and the small mass of the supermassive black hole.
+We forward the suggestion that spectral energy distribution (SED) shape and such properties as star-formation rate, stellar and dust masses should be similar within the expected parametric scatter for MW and MWAs, which are at the same co-evolutionary cosmological scale.
+However, constructing a reliable SED reference of MWAs remains challenging due to heterogeneous photometry and the lack of constraints across the overall spectral range.
+NGC~3521 is one of the closest known MWAs and an excellent candidate for extending SED-based similarity criteria.}

-Aims. {We aim to construct a homogeneous, aperture photometry based SED of NGC~3521 from the ultraviolet to the radio decameter range and to assess whether the integrated SED can serve as an additional indicator for the search for and validation of MWAs.}
+Aims.{We aim to construct a homogeneous, aperture photometry-based SED of NGC~3521 from the UV to the radio decameter range and to assess whether the integrated SED can serve as an additional indicator for the search for and validation of MWAs.}

-Methods. {We performed uniform multiwavelength aperture photometry within a fixed elliptical isophotal aperture using GALEX, SDSS, WISE, Spitzer/MIPS, Herschel/PACS, SPIRE, and VLA images and data on flux densities in the radio meter range.
-To constrain the decameter emission and derive an upper limit in 24--32\,MHz band, we provide, for the first time, observational data obtained in Jan-Feb 2022 with the Ukrainian T-shape radio telescope.

-The observed SED was modeled using \textsc{CIGALE}, in which we implemented a radio prescription (\texttt{radio\_extra}) module that accounts for emission and absorption effects in the radio meter and decameter domains.
+Methods. {We report the SED model for NGC 3521 based on the measurements across the UV to radio wavelength ranges, exploiting, for the first time, both the data at the decameter range and aperture photometry for GALEX, SDSS, WISE, Spitzer/MIPS, Herschel/PACS, SPIRE, and VLA images.
+To constrain the decameter emission and derive an upper limit in the 24--32 MHz band, we present observational data obtained in Jan-Feb 2022 using the Ukrainian T-shaped radio telescope (UTR-2).
+The observed SED was modeled with \textsc{CIGALE}, in which we developed a radio prescription (radio\_extra) module that accounts for emission and absorption effects in the radio meter and decameter domains.
+The nuclear activity of NGC 3521 was analyzed with ZTF and NEOWISE archival data for the 2014-2025 period.}